Loreenbh/Loreenbh/README.md

 ![About Me](./images/aboutMe.png)

-<p align="center"> Hi!
-I’m Loreen ✨ a cybersecurity student at École 42.
+<p align="center"> I’m a cybersecurity student at École 42.
 I focus on understanding how systems work at a low level and how they can be analyzed from a security perspective.
 I build hands-on experience through CTF platforms and 42 projects, with a current focus on security analysis, incident investigation, and system-level behavior (logs, attacks, and exploitation techniques).
 </p>

 ![Skills](./images/skills.png)